VesselTok: Tokenizing Vessel-like 3D Biomedical Graph Representations for Reconstruction and Generation: Experiments

 \subsection{Reconstruction}

-VesselTok delivers consistent gains over the strong baselines 3DShape2VecSet~\cite{zhang20233dshape2vecset} and Hunyuan3D~\cite{zhao2025hunyuan3d} across all datasets and metrics.
+VesselTok delivers consistent gains over the strong baselines 3DShape2VecSet~\cite{zhang20233dshape2vecset} and Hunyuan3D 2.0~\cite{zhao2025hunyuan3d} across most datasets and metrics.
 The per-dataset train-test splits and implementation details are provided in the supplementary Sec.~A and D, respectively.
-Tab.~\ref{tab:quantitative_results} shows that VesselTok attains higher clDice, lower Chamfer Distance, and smaller $|\Delta \beta_0|$ and $|\Delta \beta_1|$ errors.
-A per-dataset breakdown on airways (ATM, AIIB, AeroPath), cerebral vasculature (COSTA), and pulmonary vessels (HiPas, PARSE, Pulmonary-AV) confirms that these improvements are consistent across anatomies.
-Notably, VesselTok better preserves connectivity and loop structure while reducing geometric discrepancy, indicating closer adherence to the underlying graph topology.
-Qualitatively, Fig.~\ref{fig:qual} shows superior reconstruction capabilities of our proposed method over the previous shape-encoding methods. supplementary Sec.~E shows additional qualitative results.
+Tab.~\ref{tab:quantitative_results} shows that VesselTok attains higher clDice, lower Chamfer Distance, and lower $|\Delta \beta_0|$ error consistently and competitive $|\Delta \beta_1|$ error.
+A per-dataset breakdown on airways (ATM and AIIB), cerebral vasculature (COSTA), and pulmonary vessels (HiPas, PARSE, and Pulmonary-AV) confirms that these improvements are consistent across anatomies.
+Notably, VesselTok better preserves connectivity and loop structure on average while reducing geometric discrepancy, indicating closer adherence to the underlying graph topology.
+Qualitatively, Fig.~\ref{fig:qual} shows superior reconstruction capabilities of our proposed method over the previous shape-encoding methods.
+Supplementary Sec.~E shows additional qualitative results.